tbenyon/dojo17/wp-content/plugins/wp-simple-firewall/readme.txt

-=== Shield: Security, Scanning & Protection For All ===
+=== Shield Security: Protection with Smarter Automation ===
 Contributors: onedollarplugin, paultgoodchild
 Donate link: https://icwp.io/bw
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: scan, firewall, two factor authentication, login protection, security Requires at least: 3.5.0
+Tags: scan, firewall, two factor authentication, login protection, malware Requires at least: 3.5.0
 Requires PHP: 5.4.0
 Recommended PHP: 7.0
-Tested up to: 5.1
+Tested up to: 5.2
-Stable tag: 7.2.3
+Stable tag: 7.4.2

-All-In-One protection against hackers and bot attacks.
-Easy to use Scanners, 2-Factor Authentication, login protection, auto IP blocker, and so much more...
+Security protection from hackers through smarter automation.
+Powerful scanners, 2-Factor Auth, limit logins, auto IP blocks & more.

 == Description ==

 ### The highest rated 5* Security Plugin for WordPress

-Shield has the highest average 5* rating for any WordPress security plugin (2019/03).
-[See what people are saying here](https://wordpress.org/support/plugin/wp-simple-firewall/reviews/?filter=5)..
+Shield - highest average 5* rating for any WordPress security plugin (2019/05).
+[See what people are saying here](https://wordpress.org/support/plugin/wp-simple-firewall/reviews/?filter=5).

-#### Our Mission: No Site Left Behind.

-We're driven by our mission to offer protection to **every single site**.
-We're not here to scare you, but help you start, *right now*, protecting what's important to you and your business.

-Getting started is easy, and we'll help you through every step.
-All our security options are fully documented so you can understand and stay informed as you progress.
+#### It's 2019 - Don't settle for just another security plugin.
+Get *smarter* security.

+You don't need another 100 email notifications.

+You **need** a security plugin that does **all** the heavy lifting for you, and only alerts you when you need to know.

+And when you get an alert, you actually have steps to take, not just the position of "I have no clue what to do!"

-### Powerful Security for WordPress *doesn't* need to be *hard*
+### Security for WordPress *doesn't* have to be *hard*

-There's no reason for security plugins to be complicated.
-It just doesn't have to be that way.
+There's no reason for security to be so darn complicated.
+It doesn't have to be this way any longer.

 Shield is the easiest security plugin to setup - you simply activate it.
-Then a beautiful, step-by-step wizard will walk you through the basic configuration.

-And you can dig deeper, when you're ready.
+And you can gradually dig deeper, as you're ready.

 #### Trust: Shield Does Exactly What It Says It Will Do